Russell Brand admits ‘extraordinary and distressing week’ and floats media conspiracy

 Russell Brand thanked his supporters in a new video for helping him through an “extraordinary and distressing week” as he floated a new media conspiracy about the rape and sexual assault allegations made against him.

-The underfire TV personality took to Twitter to talk directly to his fans about the sexual misconduct allegations levelled against him by four women last weekend, and at least one more woman on Friday.
+The embattled TV personality took to Twitter to talk directly to his fans about the sexual misconduct allegations detailed by four women last weekend.
+The BBC has launched an investigation into claims he exposed himself to a woman in their Los Angeles office building.

 “Obviously it has been an extraordinary and distressing week and I thank you very much for your support and for questioning the information that you have been presented with,” said Brand in the three-minute video.

-“By now you are probably aware that the British government have asked Big Tech platforms to censor our online content and that some online platforms have complied with that request.”
+“By now you are probably aware that the British government have asked big tech platforms to censor our online content and that some online platforms have complied with that request,” he said.

 Brand then told his supporters that it had been done in the “context of the Online Safety Bill” in the UK, which he said “grants sweeping surveillance and censorship powers” in the country.